Uyanide/dotfiles/README.md

 ## Niri

-Ported some of the exsiting Hyprland configurations, e.g. windows rules & keybindings, even using hyprlock as lock screen.
+Ported from Hyprland, and shares most of the desktop components such as hyprlock & eww widgets & rofi & waybar & mako.

 ## Eww